MoldyMacaroniX/moldygd.com/_src/posts/no-more-creator-collabs-until-2-2.md

 ---
 title: No More Creator Collabs Until 2.2
 date: 2023-09-03
+desc: Due to working on my Geometry Dash 2.2 content plans, I will not be accepting any creator collabs during the month of September.
 ---

 For more information on how to invite me to collabs, see my [collab invitation guide](/collabs/).